kospiotr/kospiotr.github.io/wiki/java-script.md

         console.log('Rectangle constructor called');
     }

-//    Class.prototype = Figure.prototype; - wrong because modify prototype of the Figure
+    //Class.prototype = FigureConstructor.prototype; - wrong because modify prototype of the Figure
-//    Class.prototype = Object.create(new Figure()); //works but not good as it creates instance of the Figure class using default constructor without parameters
+    //Class.prototype = Object.create(new FigureConstructor()); //works but not good as it creates instance of the Figure class using default constructor without parameters

     //inherits prototype Figure API but must remember to execute inherited constructor as well
     //this creates prototype chain Rectangle.prototype === Object -> Object.prototype === Figure.prototype
-    Rectangle.prototype = Object.create(Figure.prototype)
+    Rectangle.prototype = Object.create(FigureConstructor.prototype)

     //shadows but no replcaes Figure getArea
     Rectangle.prototype.getArea = function(){